b-k/wearin/Readme.md

 Bug: some music players will leave an mp3 file 'open' (according to the operating system) long after the track is done playing.
-If there are several such files left open, the TSR will keep wearing them down.
+If there are several such files left open, `wearin.tsr` will keep wearing them down.

 ## Rate of decay